amirdy/smart_snake/README.md

 # Smart_Snake
 In this project, Agent(snake) learns how to play the game.
-The learning algorithm is DQN.
+The game board is 12&times; 12 and the learning algorithm is DQN.
 ###### Maximum achieved score : 49